csernazs/misc/docs/python_programming_guide.md

 from constants import FOO
 ```

-While the other is doing
+While the other (test code, for example) is doing
 ```python
 import constants
 constants.FOO = 345